-The Xbox 360 connects to the Xbox Live network over an established connection to the Internet.
-All models of the Xbox360 have a built-in Ethernet port for a wired network connection.
-For a wireless alternative, early Xbox 360 models are WiFi-ready, requiring the addition of a wireless network adapter.
-The newest Xbox 360 models have built-in Wi-Fi adapters with no need to purchase extra equipment.
-Before you try connecting to Xbox Live, check its settings to make sure your Xbox 360 is connected to the Internet.
+An Xbox connects to the Xbox Live network over an established connection to the internet.
+All Xbox models have a built-in ethernet port for a wired network connection.
+For a wireless alternative, early Xbox 360 models required the addition of a wireless network adapter.
+Newer Xbox consoles have built-in Wi-Fi adapters with no need to purchase extra equipment.
+Before you try connecting to Xbox Live, check its settings to make sure your Xbox is connected to the internet.

 There are a few exceptions to exclusive content hosting on Xbox Live.
-Long-time gaming industry leader Electronic Arts (EA) originally wouldn't produce Live Enabled games for Xbox because Microsoft wouldn't allow them to use their own servers.
-In 2004, Microsoft struck a deal with EA, and now EA produces Live Enabled games for the Xbox [source: Electronic Arts].
+Longtime gaming industry leader Electronic Arts (EA) originally wouldn't produce Live Enabled games for Xbox because Microsoft wouldn't allow them to use their own servers.
+In 2004, Microsoft struck a deal with EA, and now EA produces Live Enabled games for the Xbox.
 Some of those games make use of EA's own system of user accounts, such as those available for EA Sports Active players.
 Each Xbox Live Gamertag can be associated with an EA.com account, and linking the two is irreversible [source: Electronic Arts].

 With the increasing number of online games has come an increasing interest in user-generated content.
 Microsoft opened the Xbox to the independent game developer community in 2008.
 In addition, it opened the Xbox Live Marketplace so those developers could make their games, add-ons and other software available for download across the entire Xbox Live network.
 Microsoft screens each Marketplace contribution in advance to be sure it is secure and meets community standards.

 Now that we've looked at the tech behind the Live show, let's examine some of the challenges for Xbox and its users.